Rakhyvel/Vis-Viva/README.md

         x fabricator shows power draw rate, completion date, and days-until-completion
     - [x] make linepaths participate in occlusion again
     - [ ] lose the game if the station dies
+        * stop ahead of depletion (30 days, 7 days, 1 day)
     - [ ] basic mining
-        * dray has water tank
+        * dray has water tank, mining module
         * when on surface, can mine, fills water tank
         * changes the craft's weight!
     - [ ] docking
+        * probably want another tab for docking ports, otherwise it gets crayzay
         * can dock if close enough, and a port is available
         * can undock
-        * fabricating a craft takes up a docking spot
+        * fabricating a craft takes up a docking spot, open the station's docking tab on completion
     - [ ] resource transfer
         * Dray and Pico have actual H2 and O2 tanks, taken from by engines
         * resource transfer modal